-In this section we will cover things to consider if you’re opening a new law firm and you plan on using Google My Business to get a step ahead of your competitors.
+In this section we will cover things to consider if you're opening a new law firm and you plan on using your Google Business Profile to get a step ahead of your competitors.

 If you already have an established law firm, this section may not be the most important for you.